upstage-org/upstage_backend/README.md

 It is highly recommended to change the default password upon first login to ensure the security of your application.
 To change the password, follow these steps:

-1. Log in to the application using the default credentials.
+1. Log in to the application web site using the default credentials.
 1. Navigate to the account settings or profile section.
 1. Update the password to a strong, unique password.